Should Accommodations be Minimized in the Classroom for Kids with ADHD?

 This article is concerning because it seems to reflect that subjectivity that many in the schools use when they believe that they are allowed to use only some of the accommodations when they determine they are needed.
 Sometimes it is determined that they are not needed and sometimes, it is determined to minimize the strength of the accommodation.
 That is what is discussed by this psychologist.

 Our kids are in an environment that they often find so difficult.
 They must process language fast enough to take the notes, focus to hear assignments, organize, initiate, transfer, and use a whole host of executive functions.
 They can certainly begin to learn some strategies that help them with their independence.
-But many times, the accommodations go hand in hand with those strategies to achieve success.
+But many times, the accommodations go hand in hand with those strategies to achieve success, especially common supports found in an iep accommodations list for attention-related struggles.

 Facebook